directlycrazy/Hyzen/README.md

 # Hyzen
- A customizable frontend to YouTube
+A privacy respecting frontend to YouTube.